top of page

 • Feeding support as standard – We offer expert, ongoing support before, during and after the procedure, with a 14-day follow-up package by phone, text, or email

-• You don’t have to hold your baby during the procedure – Amanda gently and securely supports your baby’s head throughout, helping to reduce stress for you and increase safety for your baby
+• You don’t have to hold your baby during the procedure – We will gently and securely supports your baby’s head throughout, helping to reduce stress for you and increase safety for your baby

 • Individualised, compassionate care – No tick-box checklists here.
 Every baby is different, and so is every plan of care